| | |

 1. Black Women Blueprint Fund

-2. National Association for the Self-Employed Growth Grants
+2. National Association for Self-Employment Growth Grants

 3. Zions Bank Smart Women Grants